osstech-jp/mailmanclient/src/mailmanclient/docs/using.rst

     >>> from mailmanclient import Client
     >>> client = Client('http://localhost:9001/3.0', 'restadmin', 'restpass')

+In the above code note that port '9001' is used since mailman's test server runs on port '9001', if you are trying on your mailman installation replace it with '8001'.
 We can retrieve basic information about the server.

     >>> dump(client.system)